YonahKarp/Siyum-Daily/README.md

-My Myshna
+Siyum Daily
 =====================

 Ionic mobile application build for iOS + Android.
-Made for the Lezam company by Koorys LTD.
+Made for the Lezam company by Yonah Karp